crush-157/serverless-saga/README.md

 The last part is necessary because Fn functions are "hot" - once the function has executed, the container runs for a short (configurable) time and can be reused if the function is invoked again during that time.

 If you don't use an FDK, you need to take care of these yourself.

+Another point to note is that functions (and their containers) are _ephemeral_.
+You shouldn't try to store any state within a function.
+If you need to persist data, your function should write that to an external store of some kind.

 ### Using an FDK
 To create a function using one of the FDKs, click on the link below to go to a tutorial for the language of your choice: